LLC9999/No-knives-kitchen/docs/privacy.md

 title: Privacy
 ---

+# Privacy

-This site is written from my own lived experience of OCD, intrusive thoughts, and recovery.
+This site is written from my personal experience.

-To protect my mental health, I have chosen to keep this project **anonymous**.
+I have chosen to remain anonymous to protect my mental health.

-- I am not on social media.
+- I am **not on social media**, and I do not share personal contact details.
-- I don’t share personal identifiers beyond what I choose to write here.
-- Everything shared is about my journey and the adaptations that help me, not about anyone else’s private lives.
+- No personal data is collected by this site.
+- All information shared here is for **self-help, peer support and ideas only** – not medical advice.

 Thank you for respecting this choice.
-It allows me to share openly while still looking after my own wellbeing.

-If you are struggling yourself, please remember this site is not medical advice.
-Support is available:
-- **999** — in an emergency
-- **111** — for urgent medical help
-- **Samaritans** — 116 123 (free, 24/7)
-- Or your GP for mental health support
+If you need help, please visit the [Support & Urgent Help](support.md) page.